AanZee/conventions/javascript/README.md

 });
 ```

-### Rather destructure than declare many, many variables
+### Rather destructure objects and arrays than declare many, many variables
-Try to destruct objects if you need to use their properties in new variables, rather than declaring those variables separately.
-This mostly comes in hand when a function needs to do something with an object it receives:
+Try to destruct objects and arrays if you need to use their properties or values in new variables, rather than declaring those variables separately in a seemingly ambiguous way.

+This mostly comes in handy when a function needs to do something with an object or array it receives:

 **Right:**
 ```js